stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > The key is "beforehand" - [31.20](https://youtu.be/wnVupMQtjp4?t=1880) -  **Rich Kopcho**

 > If you're trying to plan all this stuff beforehand you'll never get it done.
+It is emergent behaviour.